zachfi/nodemanager/README.md

 ## Description

-This controller can run either on cluster nodes, or on off-cluster nodes and features a small package/file/service resource footprint to allow a collections of ConfigSet resources to manage portions of the node configuration.
+This controller can run either on cluster nodes, or on off-cluster nodes and features a small package/file/service resource footprint to allow a collections of `ConfigSet` resources to manage portions of the node configuration, based on matching labels in the `ConfigSet` resources to the `ManagedNode` resources for the instance of the controller.
+This allows a very flexible configuration management approach using Kubernetes to store configuration data to be referenced from `Secret` or `ConfigMap` and templated into files on disk of the nodes.
+Services can "subscribe" to changes on files, so that they are restarted when details changed.

-This is a work in progress, but not at all complete configuration management replacement.
+In a small lab environment, this has been very productive in capturing all of the various configuration details of the Kubernetes nodes, as well as supporting nodes that are not running in the cluster, such as FreeBSD storage nodes.
+This includes configuration details like authentication, package installation, ssh configuration, NTP configuration, etc.

-Currently targeted at support are Archlinux and FreeBSD, but the interfaces exist in such a way to allow expanded operating system support.
+Currently targeted to for support in this project are Archlinux and FreeBSD, but the interfaces exist in such a way to allow expanded operating system support quite easily.
+Contributions welcome.

-Additinally, currently only amd64 architectures are built, with the expecation of arm packages at some point in the future.
+Additionally, currently only `amd64` architectures are built, with the expectation of `arm` packages at some point in the future.

+This project is built using `kubebuilder`, continue reading to get started.

 ## Getting Started